MicrosoftDocs/SupportArticles-docs/SkypeForBusiness/SkypeServer/server-im-presence/chat-history-not-show-conversation-window.md

 ## Cause

-Chat history is created by the **Conversation History** folder in Microsoft Outlook.
-If the **Conversation History** folder isn't synchronized with the history, the Skype for Business client can't show the chat history.
+Chat history is created from the contents of the **Conversation History** folder in Microsoft Outlook.
+If the **Conversation History** folder isn't synchronized with the conversation window, the Skype for Business client can't show the chat history.

 ## Workaround